-SaskCulture funds cultural activity throughout the province of Saskatchewan.
-Click on the map or use the filters to get details on funding.
+SaskCulture Funding Programs support cultural activity throughout Saskatchewan.
+Click on the map or use the filters to get details.

 The ABORIGINAL ARTS & CULTURAL LEADERSHIP GRANT supports the sharing of cultural skills and knowledge to young people through participatory cultural activity with First Nations or Métis arts and culture leaders.

 Based on their mandate, some provincial cultural organizations may be eligible for ANNUAL GLOBAL FUNDING.
 This funding provides a broad base of financial assistance, which covers annual operations and programs costs, while allowing a high degree of freedom and flexibility to help foster growth and a diversity of cultural activities throughout the province.